smurve/yainn/src/main/scala/org/smurve/yainn/experiments/Ex_06_CompareNaiveWithADAMExperiment.md

 In this experiment, at last we're going to let some of of the more naive technologies behind.
-In this example, we create two networks, one with euclidean and sigmoid and naive minibatch gradient descent, and another one with a better final activation and cost function, with a state-of-the-art updating algorithm and learning rate decay.
-Observe how the advanced network dramatically outperforms our former naive approach with a whooping 97.6% compared to 79.4% after 10 epochs.
+In this example, we create two networks, one with euclidean and sigmoid and naive minibatch gradient descent, and another one with a better final activation and cost function, with a state-of-the-art updating algorithm, weight initialization and learning rate decay.
+Observe how the advanced network dramatically outperforms our former naive approach with a whooping 97.3% compared to 90.1% after 10 epochs.

 ```
   def createNetwork_with_StateOfTheArt(seed: Long, eta: Double, dims: Int*): Layer =